rev-enge/invertek/e2-p2-filter-issue-5/readme.md

 # Utilities used to create the drawings

-TODO: The schematic diagram is made with KiCad 6.0.0
+The schematic diagram is made with KiCad 6.0.0